 Resolution 772 (WRC-19) has indicated the need to study any appropriate modifications to the Radio Regulations that “facilitate radiocommunications that support aviation to safely integrate sub-orbital vehicles into the airspace”.
 There are several options for achieving this objective:

-a) Make no changes to the RR – this option recognizes the exiting experience but provides no unique identification of sub-orbital use of spectrum.
+a) Make no changes to the RR – this option recognizes the existing experience but provides no unique identification of sub-orbital use of spectrum.

 b) A Resolution (WRC-23) – in this option a new Resolution would appropriately recognize the services used by sub-orbital vehicles.